Oklahoma State Sugar Art Show

 15. Bird feathers of any kind ARE BANNED!

 16. Disco Dust may only be used on removable decorative items.

-17. No coffee filter decorations or edible rice paper is approved.
+17. No coffee filter decorations, edible rice paper is approved.

 Please click on the Daily Schedule tab for information and hours.
 These updates will be posted in June!

-Our achievements over this past twenty-one years are unparalleled while the event has taken on a personality of its own.
+Our achievements over this past twenty-two years are unparalleled and the event has taken on a personality of its own.
 So, come along, enjoy, be a part of it!

 Grace McMillan, ever gracious, produces and updates our stunning web site each year, which reaches millions worldwide.
 We are very grateful for her expertise and professionalism.